RobertBonagura/blog/src/pages/01-how-to-push-to-github-and-actually-understand-what-you-re-doing.md

 The goal of this article is **not** to tell you everything there is to know about Git.
 Instead, the goal is to show you all of the neccessary commands so that you can get started sharing your Git repository to GitHub -- and actually understand what is going on in the process.

 If you want to one day be a Git Ninja, start here.
 Proficiency in the basics alone is enough to make you stand out among the crowd of new developers.
-As a student at Rutgers University, it's amazing how many students I have encoutered in classrooms and hackathons that have experience using Git, but struggle with some of the basic concepts.
+As a student at Rutgers University, it's amazing how many students I have encountered in classrooms and hackathons that have experience using Git, but struggle with some of the basic concepts.

 By teaching other students what I'm going to share with you now, I've helped developers gain confidence and an understanding of Git.
 This not only makes for a better team, but gives a vital skill that is in demand by employers right now.